bzka/bzka.github.io/index.md

 # About Bz?

-Hello, I am BunZoot (bz)
+Hello, I am BunZoot (bz), Real Royo
-chronic internet user
-no moral compass

 # Future
 This is the end of the road for now.